gravitl/netmaker-docs/user-management.rst

 .. include:: ui-reference.rst
    :start-after: Signup
-   :end-before: Username
+   :end-before: 1

 Input your username and a super memorable but strong password then click on the `Sign up` button.
 Once you've signed up, you can login to your Netmaker server with the account.

 .. include:: ui-reference.rst
    :start-after: Login
-   :end-before: Username
+   :end-before: 1

 .. include:: oauth.rst

-test
+testing

+.. include:: pro/pro-users.txt
+   :end-before: Transferring super admin rights

+testing2

-.. include:: pro/pro-users.rst
+.. include:: pro/rac.txt